raporpe/defender-for-vm-analyzer/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fraporpe%2Fdefender-for-vm-analyzer%2Fmain%2Finfra.json)

+## How it works

+TODO

 ## Requirements

-TODO: List any requirements for using the Defender for VM Analyzer (e.g. software dependencies, operating system compatibility, etc.).

-- Owner permissions on the subscription where the solution will be deployed
+- Owner role on the subscription where the solution will be deployed

 ## How to Use